jgadsden/tin-whistle-tablature/README.md

 The High Tin Whistle, which is a metal 6 hole Flageolet, comes in various tunings.
 These are listed in order of decreasing physical size:

-* "B♭ Tin Whistle" tuned to key B♭, also used for keys Cm and E♭
+* "B♭ Tin Whistle" tuned to key B♭ (B3♭), also used for keys Cm and E♭
-* "C Tin Whistle" tuned to C, also for Dm and F
+* "C Tin Whistle" tuned to C3, also for Dm and F
-* "D Tin Whistle" tuned to D, also for Em and G
+* "D Tin Whistle" tuned to D3, also for Em and G
-* "E♭ Tin Whistle" tuned to E♭, also for Fm and A♭
+* "E♭ Tin Whistle" tuned to E♭ (E3♭), also for Fm and A♭
-* "F Tin Whistle" tuned to F, also for Gm (F can be played on a C whistle)
+* "F Tin Whistle" tuned to F3, also for Gm (F can be played on a C whistle)
-* "G Tin Whistle" tuned to G, also for Am (G can be played on a D whistle)
+* "G Tin Whistle" tuned to G3, also for Am (G can be played on a D whistle)

 Tuning to D is by far the most common, so "Tin Whistle" is the same as "D Tin Whistle".

-The Low Whistle is larger than the more well-known tin whistle and has a lower pitch.
+The Low Whistle is larger than the more well-known tin whistle and has a lower pitch one octave down.
-This whistle is commonly available in three tunings:
+Low whistles are commonly available in three tunings:

-* "D Low Whistle" tuned to D4, also used for keys Em and G
+* "D Low Whistle" tuned to D2, also used for keys Em and G
-* "F Low Whistle" tuned to F4, also used for Gm and B♭
+* "F Low Whistle" tuned to F2, also used for Gm and B♭
-* "G Low Whistle" tuned to G4, also used for Am and C
+* "G Low Whistle" tuned to G2, also used for Am and C

+Refer to [Scientific pitch notation][notation] for an explanation of D2, D3 etc

 ### Install for extra whistles